-- WARM HOLD operates for up to 60 minutes. - Opening the oven door cancels WARM HOLD.
-Close the door and touch WARM HOLD, then START/ENTER if additional WARM HOLD time is desired. - Foods cooked covered should be covered during WARM HOLD. - Pastry items (pies, turnovers, etc.) should be uncovered during WARM HOLD. - Complete meals kept warm on a dinner plate should be covered during WARM HOLD. - The use of more than one complete WARM HOLD (60 minutes) is not recommended.
+- 1. Put cooked, hot food in oven and close door. - 2.
+Touch KEEP WARM.
+"Hold" will appear in the Display. - 3.
+Touch START.
+"Hold" will stay on.
+The oven light and the fan will come on. - KEEP WARM operates for up to 60 minutes. - Opening the oven door cancels KEEP WARM.
+Close the door and touch KEEP WARM, then START if additional KEEP WARM time is desired. - Foods cooked covered should be covered during KEEP WARM. - Pastry items (pies, turnovers, etc.) should be uncovered during KEEP WARM. - Complete meals kept warm on a dinner plate should be covered during KEEP WARM. - The use of more than one complete KEEP WARM (60 minutes) is not recommended.
 The quality of some foods will suffer with extended time.